Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: -LQG metric boundary estimates for the free-boundary GFF on

 \subsection{Thick points on the boundary}

 We refer to $x\in\mathbb{R}$ as an \textbf{$\alpha$-thick point} if

 Our aim in this subsection is to show that boundary points have maximum thickness 2.
 This matches the maximum thickness in all of $\h$ for the zero-boundary GFF, as calculated in~\cite{hmp}.
-This is because $\partial\h$ has Euclidean dimension half that of $\h$, but the circle averages centred at boundary points for the free-boundary GFF behave like $\sqrt{2}$ times those of the zero-boundary GFF; these two effects cancel each other out. \begin{lemma} Almost surely, for every $x\in\R$ we have
+This is because $\partial\h$ has Euclidean dimension half that of $\h$, but the semicircle averages centred at boundary points for the free-boundary GFF behave like $\sqrt{2}$ times the circle averages of the zero-boundary GFF; these two effects cancel each other out. \begin{lemma} Let $h$ be a free-boundary GFF with the additive constant fixed such that $h_1(0)=0$.
+Almost surely, for every $x\in\R$ we have

 \end{lemma} The proof is an application of the argument that proves~\cite[Lemma~3.1]{hmp}. \begin{proof} Fix $a>2$, and choose $\ve$ such that $0 < \ve < \frac{1}{2} \wedge (\frac{a^2}{8}-\frac{1}{2})$.
 For each $n \in \mathbb{N}$ let $r_n = n^{-1/\ve}$.
 By setting $U=(-1,1)$, $\zeta = \frac{1}{2}$, $\alpha = \frac{16}{\ve}$, $\beta = \frac{8}{\ve} - 2$, $\gamma = \frac{1}{2}-\frac{3\ve}{16}$ in Lemma~\ref{lem:cty} there is a random $M \in \R$ such that